Abdelrahmanosama372/Mastering_Embedded_systems_diploma/Assignments/unit_7_MCU_Essential_Peripherals/lesson_4_EXTI/section/README.md

-# LCD Data writing using Keypad with ATmega32
+# LCD Data display with ATmega32

-This project demonstrates how to write data on an LCD (Liquid Crystal Display) using Keypad.
+This project demonstrates how to display data on an LCD (Liquid Crystal Display).

 ## Setup Instructions